devkodama/PACS-Assistant/README.md

 ## Mouse jiggler

 The PACS Assistant mouse jiggler suppresses the Windows screensaver and prevents the screen from turning off by periodically and imperceptibly moving the mouse.

+## Window management

+PACS Assistant remembers your preset window layout and can restore them when PACS is started.

+PACS Assistant can automatically dismiss selected messages, such as logout confirmation messages from PowerScribe, ...

 ## Setup - Personal computer